julzaza/wildwitchherbs/_posts/2025-07-03-witch-garden.md

 ## Real Planting Rituals From Real Traditions

 ###  Soaking and Imbuing
-- **Balkan midwives** soaked wormwood in warm water to wash newborns — cleansing and protective.
+- **Balkan midwives** soaked wormwood in warm water to wash newborns; cleansing and protective.
 - **Andean farmers** spit on seeds before planting, adding personal life force to ensure growth.
 - **Jewish traditions** sometimes included *hafrashat challah* blessings over seed storage areas, dedicating food to sacred use.

 ### Moon Cycles Matter
 - **In biodynamic farming** (popular in Europe), moon phases affect root and leaf strength.
 Root crops on waning moons.
-- **Old Ukrainian calendars** marked best planting days with religious feasts and lunar signs — folk Catholicism intertwined with pagan rhythms.
+- **Old Ukrainian calendars** marked best planting days with religious feasts and lunar signs; folk Catholicism intertwined with pagan rhythms.

-Traditional witches did not choose plants in isolation — they timed planting, harvesting, and pruning according to lunar cycles, a practice explored in depth in **[Lunar Gardening: How Real Witches Plant with the Moon](/lunar-gardening-folklore/)**.
+Traditional witches did not choose plants in isolation: they timed planting, harvesting, and pruning according to lunar cycles, a practice explored in depth in **[Lunar Gardening: How Real Witches Plant with the Moon](/lunar-gardening-folklore/)**.

 ### Offering Before Digging
 - In **West African Vodun**, spirits of the land are greeted with offerings before breaking soil.